seyedhn/GSA-Ultra/README.md

-These are the Python codes for the GSA Ultra competition.
+These are the solution codes written in Python for the GSA Ultra competition.